carbon-language/carbon-lang/docs/design/code_and_name_organization.md

     longer package names that overlap with the intent of libraries.
     -   These longer package names would need to be used to refer to contained entities in code, affecting brevity of Carbon code.
-The alternative would be to expect users to always alias packages on import using `as`;
-        some organizations anecdotally see equivalent happen for C++ once names get longer than six characters.
+The alternative would be to expect users to always rename packages on import; some organizations anecdotally see equivalent happen for C++ once names get longer than six characters.
     -   For example, [boost](https://github.com/boostorg) could use
         per-repository packages like `BoostGeometry` and child libraries like `algorithms-distance` under the proposed approach.
 Under the alternative